jslagrew/cowrieprocessor/README.md

 Performance tips for backfill:
 - Use `--bulk-load` to speed DB writes (synchronous=OFF, in-memory temp store, larger cache) and commit once at end.
+- Use `--skip-enrich` to skip API calls on the initial ingest, then run `refresh_cache_and_reports.py` to backfill caches and ES reports.
 - Increase `--buffer-bytes` (e.g., 4–16 MB) to speed bz2/gz streaming.
 - Consider disabling enrichments on the initial pass, then run the refresh utility.